sheyll/extensible-effects-concurrent/README.md

 ## From Erlang to Haskell

-Bring ideas from the Erlang eco-system to applications using 'extensible-effects'.
+This project is an attempt to implement ideas from the Erlang eco-system using 'extensible-effects'.

 This library sketches my personal history of working on a large, real world Erlang application, trying to bring some of the ideas over to Haskell.